Call

 4. Overloaded sockets

-So many pieces of office equipment and appliance needs to be plugged in for use.
-As a result, sockets begin to get overloaded, leading to fire risks.
 Signs that your sockets are overloaded include a smell of hot plastic, sparks or smoke, scorch marks around a socket, plug or appliance, damaged or frayed leads and fuses that keep blowing.
+Avoid using extension leads as a permanent solution and, where possible, distribute the power load across several outlets.

 5. Electrical exposure to water